Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Oxidation state: binary compounds

-Goal: to teach how to compose molecular formulas of substances consisting of two elements according to their oxidation state. continue to consolidate the skill of determining the oxidation state of an element using the formula.
+Purpose: to teach how to make molecular formulas of substances consisting of two elements according to the degree of oxidation. continue to consolidate the skill of determining the degree of oxidation of an element by the formula.

-1. Oxidation state (s.o.) is the conventional charge of the atoms of a chemical element in a complex substance, calculated on the basis of the assumption that it consists of simple ions.
+1. The oxidation state (s. o.) is conditional charge of the atoms of a chemical element in a complex substance, calculated on the basis of the assumption that it consists of simple ions.

-2) In connections with.
-O. oxygen = -2, except peroxides and fluorides
+2) In compounds with.
+O. oxygen = -2, except for peroxides and fluorides

 3) The oxidation state of metals is always positive.